 NICE recommend the choice of treatment should be made after discussion between the rheumatologist and the patient about the advantages and disadvantages of the treatments available.

 Adalimumab (Humira), certolizumab pegol (Cimzia) and etanercept (Enbrel) are recommended, as options for treating severe non-radiographic axial spondyloarthritis

 Now the guidance includes people with non-radiographic axial spondyloarthritis which is where no changes are yet visible on x-ray.
-If you have previously been told that your x-ray or MRI results don't meet the criteria for you to go onto anti TNF therapy, it may be time to ask again.

 Treatment with another anti TNF is recommended for people who cannot tolerate, or whose disease has not responded to, treatment with the first TNF-alpha inhibitor, or whose disease has stopped responding after an initial response